bradosia/BookFiler-Recognize/README.md

 # Bookfiler™ Recognize
-A QT5 widget for word recognition in images, PDF, and word document.
+A QT5 widget for word recognition in images, PDF, and word documents.

 # Dependencies
 * Boost